dev-cycles/contextive/src/intellij/contextive/README.md

 ### Coming Soon

-* IDE command to initialize the definitions file
+* IDE command to initialize the glossary file
-* Configure different location for the definitions file
+* Configure different location for the glossary file
-* UI to edit/manage Contextive Definitions
+* UI to edit/manage Contextive Glossary
 * Internationalization support
 * Support for multiple contexts in separate repositories
 * Better support for key word identification in different languages (e.g. different syntax delimiters)

 ## Plugin Configuration

 The plugin does not currently support configuration.
-The definitions file _must_ be in `./contextive/definitions.yml` in your current project folder.
+The glossary file _must_ be in `./contextive/definitions.yml` in your current project folder.

 This is pending IntelliJ support for the LSP `workspace/configuration` feature.